apples/apples.moonflowergames.com/articles/godot/pixel-art-smooth-camera-anti-aliasing/index.md

 (Unfortunately it seems like his approach doesn't work well in Godot 4, so I changed some things.)
 :::

+Here's our goal: Create a SubViewport that is slightly larger than our game's resolution, and use the viewport's fractional position to nudge the SubViewportContainer's position to create smooth camera motion.

+A quick animation to demonstrate:

+{{ comp.video({ src: "camera_motion_illustration_window.webm", loop: true }) }}

+In this animation, the outer yellow rectangle is our SubViewport's rendered contents.
+The inner pink rectangle is the actual window area shown to the player.
+The SubViewport is slightly larger than the window to ensure that we don't run out of pixels to show when shifting the camera.

+Here's the same animation, but from a global reference frame:

+{{ comp.video({ src: "camera_motion_illustration.webm", loop: true }) }}

 First, we need to change the project setting `display/window/stretch/mode` to `canvas_items`.

 ![Setting stretch mode to canvas items.](stretch_mode_canvas_items.png)